arjanvanbekkum/arjanvanbekkum.github.io/_posts/2023-03-21-GitHub-Projects.md

 To add an item to the list, type whatever you want to add at the bottom of the list and hit `Enter`.
 As you will see, the item will appear as `a draft`.
 This item is in the draft because it is not an issue connected to a repository.

 ## New Fields
 If you create an issue, you will get a number of fields out of the box, like `assignees`.
 You can add more fields if you want.
 Navigate to your project.
 On the left side, click on the `...` button and click `Settings`.
-On the right is a section called `Custom Fields` where you can add new fields.
+On the right is a section called `Custom Fields`, where you can add new fields.
 You can add the name of the field and the type, like `Date`, `Text`, or `Number`.

 <img src="/images/githubprojectsnewfields.png" alt="new fields"/>